rheidi/Blobpic/README.md

 This is an azure and c# excercise project for blob things.
 It is the first time I used C# in front-end code and Azure SDK within code.
-The purpose of this excercise was to create a simple image library application that allows any user to view and upload the images.
+The purpose of this excercise was to create a simple image library application that allows any user to view and upload the images using azure blob storage.

 ## Technologies